 Often traits are said to be beneficial in "complex" or "uncertain" or "variable" environments.
 But strictly speaking, every environment has some complexity or uncertainty.
 So what is the logic behind this explanatory practise?

-Published in Biological Theory (link).
+Published in Biological Theory (pdf).

 How can we assign a magnitude and direction to natural selection, given that natural environments are incredibly complex?
 In this contribution to the causalist-statisticalist debate, I suggest natural selection is most like an entropic force, tending towards stable equilibrium.
 Published in Erkenntnis in 2018.

 Fitness is sometimes said to be relative to the environment.
 In particular, it is said that you can only meaningful compare the fitnesses of two organisms when they share a "selective environment".
 Does this answer hold up under scrutiny?
 Grant Ramsey and I argue that what is actually at stake is that the two organisms are competing for their descendants to be represented in the future.

 PROGRESS & TRENDS

 Evolutionary progress is seen by many as an obsolete concept.
 It also leads to talk of 'higher' and 'lower' organisms which many would find morally objectionable.
 Yet seeing progress in history is intuitively powerful.
 Can the concept of evolutionary progress be updated to a more justifiable concept?

 Trends in adaptations to variability are an expected feature of evolution by natural selection.
 Published in Studies in History and Philosophy of Science Part C in 2018

 The selectionist rationale for natural selection